israpps/israpps.github.io/_posts/2025-3-17-understanding-sc2-memorycard.md

 SoulCalibur II recycles these cards using a custom filesystem (or raw data?) encrypted page-by-page. as well as custom ECC format (it seems)

-## The Software

-The DONGLEMAN module that SoulCalibur II uses to handle this card does not seem to be a special version. since more than 70 dongles have a DONGLEMAN module with the same hash (`0a6ca23ae87aba1d0a12641435f84327`) (for example: Bloody Roar 3)

 ## Magic String

 This card uses a different magic string